 Crowdfunding allows businesses to raise funds from both individuals and organisations who invest in different crowdfunding projects, for a slice of the future profit.
 Compared to other funding methods, crowdfunding invites multiple investors to participate and contribute to the business.
 If a company is looking for this type of funding, they will have to post details of their business or idea on a crowdfunding website, such as crowdcube.

 Crowdfunding campaigns/pitches online are a unique opportunity to draw interest and awareness to your company, service or product.
-From a company`s point of view, the crowdfunding way requires a lot of work, promotion and attention when it comes to making a successful campaign.
+From a company`s point of view, crowdfunding requires a lot of work, promotion and attention when it comes to making a successful campaign.

-A crowdfunding campaign offers a great way to test people’s reaction on your product or idea – if people want to invest in it, it is usually a good sign!
+A crowdfunding campaign offers a great way to test people’s reactions to your product or idea – if people want to invest in it, it is usually a good sign!
 Pitching your idea is likely to give you feedback and guidance on how to improve it further.
 It’s worth remembering that failure to reach your funding target can result in you not receiving any money, and can be damaging to your reputation.

 Nearly every start-up success story involves a venture capitalist.
-This form of investment is for innovative, early-stage businesses with a high growth potential.
-The VC funding is rarer than some of the other funding forms, as this funding is usually only possible for companies that are expanding quickly.
+This form of investment is for innovative, early-stage businesses with high growth potential.
+VC funding is rarer than some of the other funding forms, as this funding is usually only possible for companies that are expanding quickly.
 Or, for companies who already have had a round of seed funding from angel investors.
-Some of the pros of having a VC on your further journey as a company includes:
+Some of the pros of having a VC on your further journey as a company include:

 - The money is yours to keep – you have no obligation to pay back the VC funds.

-- VC`s have a huge network and can help you connect with other business leaders who can help your business become more profitable.
+- VC’s have a huge network and can help you connect with other business leaders who can help your business become more profitable.

 - It is likely that your company gets increased publicity & exposure.

-As mentioned before there will always be some cons along with the pros.
+As mentioned before there will always be some cons along with pros.
 Here are some of the cons of having a VC join your company: